 Ravioli.
 I love fresh pasta when at Italian restaurants and want to learn how to make a few variations of it myself.
 When I was younger, my piano teacher made ravioli every year and it's something I'll never forget about her.
 The question is: keep it simple with cheese, or go adventurous?

-Spring Rolls.
-You know those amazingly fresh and bright spring rolls wrapped in rice paper that you dip in peanut sauce?
+Summer Rolls.
+You know those amazingly fresh and bright rolls wrapped in rice paper that you dip in peanut sauce?
 They are pretty much the best and every time I see those cute little wrappers I think "I should really make those" but never do.
 Maybe this will be a first day of Spring meal.